-Room for a coffee bar
+Making room for a modern elegant coffee bar

 Overall it took about four weeks with a few stop and gos along the way.
 Here are the things that made this project a little more complex: